Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Numerical study

 \subsection{Comparison among the mixtures of g-priors}

-We first conduct a simulation study that reveals the differences among the performances of the mixtures of g-priors for estimation of GAMs.
-Regarding the synthetic functions, we consider the following three uncentered functions $f_j^\ast:[-1,1]\to \mathbb R$, $j=1,2,3$:
+We first conduct a simulation study to examine the differences in performance between mixtures of g-priors for estimating GAMs.
+For the synthetic functions, we consider the following four uncentered functions $f_j^\ast:[-1,1]\to \mathbb R$, $j=1,2,3,4$:

-Specifically, ${f}_1^\ast$ is a nonlinear function that is not a polynomial, ${f}_2^\ast$ is a nonlinear function with locally varying smoothness, and ${f}_3^\ast$ is a linear function.
-The two nonlinear functions ${f}_1^\ast$ and ${f}_2^\ast$ are modified from \citet{gressani2021laplace} and \citet{francom2020bass}, respectively.
-The functions are visualized in Figure~\ref{plot:ber1} with suitable centering.
+where $\mathbbm 1_A$ is the indicator function of a set $A$.
+Specifically, ${f}_1^\ast$ is a nonlinear function that is not a polynomial, ${f}_2^\ast$ is a nonlinear function with locally varying smoothness, ${f}_3^\ast$ is a linear function, and $f_4^\ast$ is a constant function.
+The two nonlinear functions ${f}_1^\ast$ and ${f}_2^\ast$ are adapted from \citet{gressani2021laplace} and \citet{francom2020bass}, respectively.
+These functions are illustrated in Figure~\ref{plot:ber1} with appropriate centering.